by Christopher Martin Thomas

 Recommended listening: (perhaps more powerful than recommended reading - but that's a whole other article!)

 Handel's Messiah, and Bach's St.Matthew Passion.
 The former was, along with the preaching of John Wesley, influential in the great 18th century religious revival that stemmed the tide of the French Revolution as it tried to spill over into England.
-Similarly, there is historical evidence* that it was Bach's St.Matthew Passion that was much used by the Holy Spirit as the catalyst in a religious revival in Bremen in the late 19th century.
-The central teaching of both works is that on the cross Christ took on himself our sins and through that offers us redemption.
+Similarly, there is historical evidence* that it was Bach's St.Matthew Passion that was much used by the Holy Spirit as the catalyst in a religious revival in Bremen in the late 19th century, challenging the presuppositions of the so-called 'Enlightnement'.
+The central teaching of both works is that on the cross Christ took on himself our sins and through that offers us redemption and transformation.

 Key phrase in Bach: 'God took the debt from me, who should have paid it.'